Kia Niro Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Kia Niro are $1,248 a year for full coverage.
-Comprehensive insurance costs around $238, collision insurance costs $400, and liability costs around $452.
-A policy with only liability insurance costs as low as $504 a year, and a high-risk policy costs $2,698 or more.
-16-year-old drivers pay the most at up to $4,804 a year.
+Average insurance rates for a Kia Niro are $1,248 a year for full coverage insurance.
+Comprehensive costs approximately $238, collision costs $400, and liability is $452.
+A policy with just liability insurance costs around $504 a year, with coverage for high-risk drivers costing around $2,698.
+Teens receive the highest rates at $4,804 a year or more.

 Average premium for full coverage: $1,248

-These estimates include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all states and for different Niro trim levels.
+Includes $500 physical damage deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
+Rates are averaged for all 50 states and for all Niro models.

-Using a middle-aged driver as an example, insurance rates for a Kia Niro range from as low as $504 for liability-only coverage to a much higher rate of $2,698 for a high-risk driver policy.
+For the average driver, prices range go from as low as $504 for just liability coverage to the much higher price of $2,698 for high-risk insurance.

 Use the form below to get customized rates for your location.